ABOUT

 Q Hollie, Founder & Principal

-Across those environments, the pattern was remarkably consistent.
+The pattern across twenty years inside global financial services, emerging technology, PE-backed operators, and executive education was remarkably consistent.
 Leadership teams describing one problem while carrying another.
 Managers absorbing ambiguity their executives had not settled.
 Organizations trying to solve operational friction that was, underneath, a trust or alignment issue.

 The stated problem was rarely the real problem.

 Quay Strategies was built from that observation.
 I work with CHROs, CEOs, and PE operating partners when something in the leadership system has started to create friction the organization can feel but has not yet fully explained.
-The work combines organizational diagnosis, executive advisory, and coaching to help leaders see clearly what is actually happening underneath the surface issue — and decide what to do about it.

 A safe harbor for organizations and leaders building what's next.